zainzafarpro/reactjs/README.md

 ```

+>Never update your state variable directly by using equal to sign `xyz = 1`

 Whenever State variable is updated React will re-render that Component where the state variable is located.
 For example we have a component called Body() and we have a state variable inside it.
 Whenever we update a state variable using the setState() function our Body() component will be re-rendered.